 Subsequent applications will be deemed as re-assessment applications if:

-- the previous assessment is no longer valid; or
+- the previous assessment is no longer current; or

 - the applicant wishes to have additional experience from before the previous assessment date considered.